yossariansubfear/Understanding-Motorcycle-Preferences/README.md

 Initially, a preliminary research was conducted and a detailed set of variables that could influence Consumer preferences were identified.
 These parameters were then converted into a Questionnaire in the form of statements.

 Respondents were asked to provide their responses to each statement on a 7 point Likert Scale (1= Strongly Agree; 7 = Strongly Disagree).
 Following are the statements used for this purpose:

 Q1.
 I use a 2W because it is affordable

 Q2.
 It gives me a sense of freedom to own a 2W

 Q3.
 Low maintenance cost makes it economical in the long run Q4.
-2W is man’s vehicle essentially Q5.
+2W is man’s vehicle essentially.

+Q5.
 I feel powerful on my 2W

 Q6.
 Some of my friends who don’t have a 2W are jealous of me Q7.
-I feel good when I see ads for my 2W Q8.
+I feel good when I see ads for my 2W

+Q8.
 My 2W gives me comfortable ride

 Q9.
-I think 2W are a safe way to travel
+I think 2W are a safe way to travel.

 Q10.
-3 people should be legally allowed to travel on a 2W
+3 people should be legally allowed to travel on a 2W.

 Please go through the code, analysis, and plots to understand how I got to this conclusion: